 ARC uses an online contractor and supplier management platform, which helps manage risk and support sustainability efforts.
 Additionally, ARC’s Master Services Agreement has outlined expectations of contractor or contractor-related parties working with ARC, who are prohibited from engaging in any behaviour related to slavery, unlawful child labour, exploitation of children, forced labour or human trafficking.
 Direct contractors are also required to sign-off on ARC’s Code of Business Conduct and Ethics on an annual basis.

 ARC maintains policies and procedures that address and implement employee protocols with respect to electronic communications and electronic devices and conducts regular cybersecurity risk assessments and training and education programs for its employees.
 ARC also employs encryption protection of its confidential information on all computers and other electronic devices.
-For more information on ARC’s approach to managing cybersecurity refer to page 53 of ARC’s 2021 Annual Report.
+For more information on ARC’s approach to managing cybersecurity refer ARC’s 2023 ESG Update.

 The Extractive Sector Transparency Measures Act (“ESTMA”) requires extractive entities active in Canada to publicly disclose, on an annual basis, specific payments made to all governments in Canada and abroad.
 View ARC’s annual ESTMA filings.